-GASB Pronouncements Effective for Fiscal Year 2019
+GASB Pronouncements Effective for Fiscal Year 2020

-In November 2016, GASB released Statement No. 83, Certain Asset Retirement Obligations.
-The objective of this statement is to address accounting for legally enforceable liabilities associated with the retirement and future activities of a capital asset.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2018 with earlier application encouraged.
-This standard was adopted in fiscal year 2019 and there was no impact as a result of the adoption.
+In January 2017, GASB released Statement No. 84, Fiduciary Activities.
+This statement establishes criteria for identifying fiduciary activities of all state and local governments.
+The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
+This Statement also provides for recognition of a liability to the beneficiaries in a fiduciary fund when an event has occurred that compels the government to disburse fiduciary resources.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018 with earlier application encouraged.
+This standard was adopted in fiscal year 2020 and there was no impact as a result of the adoption.